nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/document-resources-endpoints.md

 ### Updating a Document

-To update a document you have to <span class="s1">PUT</span> on the document resource, and pass a reduced version of the [entity type content]({{page page='rest-api-entity-types#document'}}) as the data.
+To update a document you have to PUT on the document resource, and pass a reduced version of the [entity type content]({{page page='rest-api-entity-types#document'}}) as the data.
 You can also pass the full set of data, but it is not mandatory.

 {{#> panel type='code' heading='PUT Request'}}